adw96/biostat561/README.md

 - 5/29 Lecture 9: cluster computing at UW, computing with AWS (?) \*
 - 6/5 Lecture 10: C++ and Python in `R` \*, recap

+Other topics to include (time permitting): functional programming, R expressions, S3/S4,

 \* Indicates possible guest lecture by one of your classmates

 The homework based on the prior week's lecture will be due at 2:30 p.m. sharp on Wednesdays (i.e. just before lecture), to be submitted via GitHub classroom.

+In 2019 Biostat 561 is 2 credit class, so will have longer lectures, cover more material, and have more substantial homework than in previous years than when it was a 1 credit class.

 ## Inclusivity